A diffusion model for light scattering in ejecta: Derivation of a diffusion equation for light in ejecta

 with the energy current defined as

 the diffuse energy density defined as

 and the source term defined as

-For static disorder, Eq.~(\ref{zero_order_moment_before_p1}) reduces to a local energy balance law involving only $u_d$ and $\bm{q}_d$.
+For static disorder (\ie, statistical realizations of the medium where the particles are assumed to have a null velocity), Eq.~(\ref{zero_order_moment_before_p1}) reduces to a local energy balance law involving only $u_d$ and $\bm{q}_d$.
 The situation is different here due to the angular dependence of the effective scattering mean free path.
 To get closer to an energy balance, which is a prerequisite for obtaining a diffusion equation, it is necessary to introduce the P1 approximation.
 It consists in considering that at large depths and long times (the meaning of large will be made quantitative later), the specific intensity is almost isotropic.
 Note that this is achievable only if absorption is weak compared to scattering.
-For ejecta, we typically have $\ell_a/\ell_s\approx 10$.
+For ejecta, we typically have $\ell_a/\ell_s\approx 10$ [see Ref.~\onlinecite{don_jayamanne_multiple_2024}].
 The specific intensity can be written as a first-order expansion in spherical harmonics, and takes the form that reads

 We note that the prefactors of each order are fully determined by Eqs.~(\ref{q_d})~and~(\ref{u_d})~\cite{furutsu_diffusion_1994,durduran_does_1997,ishimaru_wave_1997}.

 Plugging this approximation in Eq.~(\ref{zero_order_moment_before_p1}), the zero-order moment of the RTE then reads